cbor-wg/cddl/draft-ietf-cbor-cddl.md

 An occurrence indicator as specified in {{occurrence}} is permitted for each group entry.

-The following is an example of a structure:
+The following is an example of a record with a structure enbedded:

 ~~~~ CDDL
 Geography = [